Tyrone Grant

-Tyrone Jeremy Grant (born January 24, 1977) is an American former professional basketball player of Barbadian descent.
+Tyrone Jeremy Grant (born January 24, 1977) is an American former professional basketball player and now CEO of Team First Inc as well as Wave Holistic Health.
 At a height of 2.02 m (6'7 ") tall, he played at the small forward and power forward positions.
-He was en explosive scorer and good rebounder.
+He was an explosive scorer and good rebounder.
+Grant has 2 children who are athletes, Tyra and Tyson.